 If you’re curious about remote work, or ready to start a new remote job very soon, you may wonder about your office supplies.
 When you work in a traditional office space, your computer and all your supplies are typically provided to you right from the start.
 When you work from home, it can vary from employer to employer how your office equipment is supplied.

-To help you out, we’re going over four of the most common ways we see companies handle remote worker office supplies.
+To help you out, we’re going over four of the most common office supplies typically provided to remote workers.

 Providing an allowance for technology is one option for remote worker office supplies.
 They allow employees a certain amount of money per quarter or per year to spend on whatever technology and equipment they may need to work remotely (think computers, wireless keyboards, and mice, computer chargers, printers, laptop stands, office chairs, monitors, etc.).
 Employees typically purchase the items themselves and submit receipts to their company for reimbursement.